Step-by-Step Unmasking for Parameter-Efficient Fine-tuning of Large Language Models: Appendix

+\paragraph{Budget} For NLU and NER tasks, we use parameter budgets of 103K and 320K.
+The 103K budget is selected to align with the number of parameters fine-tuned using BitFit, which updates only the model's bias terms.
+The 320K budget is chosen to reduce the performance gap between PEFT methods and full fine-tuning.
+For summarization tasks, we adopt budgets of 100K, 320K, and 1M.
+These choices align with the NLU task budgets while also including a larger budget for comparative analysis.
+For the mathematical reasoning task, the parameter budget for each model is set to match the number of parameters associated with applying LoRA at a rank of 2 to that model.

-For NLU and NER tasks, we use batch size 16 across all models and PEFT methods.
-We choose four learning rates: $\{1\times10^{-4}, 3\times10^{-4}, 5\times10^{-4}, 7\times10^{-4}\}$\footnote{For full fine-tuning these learning-rates are very high and the model diverges.
-Hence for FFT we choose $\{5\times10^{-6}, 7\times10^{-6}, 1\times10^{-5}, 3\times10^{-5}\}$.} to fine-tune the models.
-These learning rates were chosen without bias towards a particular method and considering the common pattern of choosing learning rates in the $1\times10^{-3}$ to $1\times10^{-4}$.
-We average the best three out of these four runs for statistical reliability.
-We use a batch size of $4$ for generative tasks and fine-tune the models with a learning rate of $3 \times 10^{-4}$ for $3$ epochs.
-These and other PEFT method-specific hyper-parameters are shown in Table \ref{tab:hyperparameters_method_2}.
+\paragraph{Learning rate} For NLU and NER tasks, we use learning rates of around $3 \times10^{-4}$ for selective fine-tuning.
+For full fine-tuning however, these learning rates are typically too high, and hence we use learning rates of around $7 \times10^{-6}$.
+These learning rates were selected without bias toward any specific method and following the common practice of choosing rates within the range of $1\times10^{-3}$ to $1\times10^{-4}$.
+For summarization and reasoning tasks, we fine-tune the models with learning rates of $1 \times 10^{-4}$ and $3 \times 10^{-4}$, respectively.

+\paragraph{Scoring} For NLU and NER tasks, we conducted a single run for each learning rate, resulting in four runs per method.
+For each run, the maximum score based on the evaluation metric (accuracy or correlation) was recorded.
+The final score was calculated as the average of the four scores.